dichternebel/daddel-bot/README.md

 1. Go to the channel where the bot should serve your requests and send `!cs`
 2. The initial configuration dialog should begin as a DM from the bot.
 3. Answer all 4 questions.
+Be sure not use a private IP address!
+Server must be public and port must be opened in firewall.
 4. The bot gives feedback when your settings are done.
 5. *Optional:* remove all your answers from the DM dialog to keep them private.